 Unfortunately, not every trip you take will be dog-friendly, and from experience, the cost of extended dog boarding can rival summer camp tuition.
 Ask a friend, family member, or fellow obedience training classmate to trade boarding duties instead.
 Not only will this save you money, it’ll help socialize your pups when their pets come and stay with you!

 4. Invest in Durable Dog Toys

 Regardless of your dog’s breed, scrounging for cheap toys won’t end well.
 They’ll destroy them in days, if not minutes.
 Destroying a toy doesn’t only ruin the toy itself, your pup can swallow the stuffing and/or pieces, which can lead to pricey (and terrifying) emergency vet visits.
 Instead, research the best toys for your particular size and breed and invest in toys that’ll last a lifetime.

 We hit the lottery with ours in Columbia, but there’s no shortage of horror stories about vets upselling, overcharging, and recommending nonessential procedures and products in order to drive a profit.
 If you’re a new puppy owner, ask your friends, family, neighbors, and coworkers for personal recommendations.
 You want a vet you trust completely, not one with a reputation for ripping people off and taking advantage of their clients’ love for their pets.

 If you’re a savvy pet parent, what are your tips for saving money on pet care and supplies?
-I can’t imagine life without my girls.
-Needless to say, they’re worth every penny, but every little bit definitely helps!
+I can’t imagine life without my girls, and they’re worth every penny.
+That being said, every little bit definitely helps!